 You’re finally finished

 You are probably tired and overwhelmed and overstressed.
 Just take a big breath.
 You did a great job, you are about to start a new adventure.
 Focus on that.
 Don’t focus on the stuff.
-Enjoy the trip and the time off before the new jobs begin.
+Enjoy the trip and the time off before the new job or school begins.

 What is your advice about moving across the country in a car, on a plane or on a train?